dibakash/IITM-PDSA/week_2/lecture_1.md

 ---

-Analysis should be independent of underlying hardware
+Analysis should be independent of the underlying hardware

 - Don't use actual time
 - Measure time in terms of **Basic Operations**